 Just to tell you how much I loved this sandwich, I couldn’t wait to come back home to make it, literally.
 I ended up buying all the ingredients at my cousin Connie’s house in England and made it there.
 It was delicious, although I put a bit too much piccalilli in them.
 The key is really good ingredients (surprise)!

 Here’s my version of the ham, piccalilli and cucumber sandwich I made at Connie’s.

 When I came back home, I made it again.
 It was more difficult to re-create here since we don’t have proper gammon available.
 I used ham from my local deli and had it sliced thicker than usual, which is what I’d suggest you can do, too.
 Using leftover baked ham from holiday meals would be a perfect time to make these sandwiches.
 I also made my own piccalilli.

-To make this ham, piccalilli and cucumber sandwich, just follow the directions below.
-Let me know if you do and if you loved it as much as I do!
+To make this delicious ham sandwich recipe just follow the directions below.
+Let me know if you do and if you love it as much as I do!

 - 2 slices of good quality whole wheat bread

-- ham, sliced thick (not a sweet or honey ham), preferably a home baked ham
+- 4 slices of ham, not too thin (not a sweet or honey ham), preferably a home baked ham

-- On the inside of both slices, put some piccalilli (chopped if pieces are too large), don't be too generous as it's on both slices
+- On the inside of both slices of bread, put some piccalilli (chopped if pieces are too large), don't be too generous as it's on both slices

 - On the bottom slice of bread, follow with slices of cucumber, ham and the lettuce leaves.

-- Place the top slice on to finish the sandwich, and cut into two triangles.
+- Place the top slice of bread on top finish the sandwich, and cut into two triangles.